Trabant 601: History

 The Trabant 601 was a modern automobile when introduced in 1963, with 150 pre-production examples.
 The body was modified from the previous P50/P60 variants of the Trabant, with a heavy emphasis on the front and roof area.
 The back of the car was also modified with different taillights and a higher trunk loading height as compared to previous models.
 Overall, the design was praised, particularly on the then-modern double trapezoid design.
 Originally, production was only planned to run from 1967 to 1971, but instead continued until 1990.
 The original P 60 engine was only 23 PS.
 In 1969 the new P62 version was offered with a 26 PS engine.
 In 1974, a needle roller bearing was added to the connecting rod, allowing for a 50/1 lubricant to be used.
 Through the addition of a two-stage carburetor in 1984, the fuel consumption was brought down by 1/100 L/km.
 With these additions, the top speed was measured to be 107 km/h.
 Even with these improvements, the fuel consumption could still rise rapidly with extended acceleration or when towing a trailer.
 The P601 also had an overrunning clutch when running in fourth gear.

 Over the course of decades, the design of the Trabant changed little.
 This caused the increasingly obsolete Trabant's reputation to worsen as time progressed.
 However, this had little effect on the sales figures — wait times of 10 years or longer for a new car were not uncommon.
 The price for a new Trabant in 1985 was 8,500 Mark for the 601 Standard, and 9,700 Mark for the most expensive model, the 601 Universal S de Luxe.
 Available options at this time included a shelf under the instrument panel and intermittent windshield wipers.
 With change to 12 V in 1984, options as hazard flashers and rear window heater became available.

 New models were considered with the P602, P603, and P610 being planned in Zwickau.
 Among other improvements researched were larger motors and also wankel engines.
-All improvements however were blocked by the GDR government, which considered them unnecessary and feared the extra costs.
+All improvements however were blocked by the East German (DDR) government, which considered them unnecessary and feared the extra costs.

 When a successor, the Trabant 1.1, was eventually developed, it received minimal external differences.
-At first glance, the only changes were a new radiator grille, bumpers, taillights, a more square bonnet, and the movement of the fuel cap to the rear right of the car.
-Upon closer examination however, the interior was subject to many changes.
+The only exterior changes were a new radiator grille, bumpers, taillights, a more square bonnet, and the movement of the fuel cap to the rear right of the car.
+The interior was subject to many changes.